openedx/edx-documentation/en_us/students/source/SFD_pursue_certs.rst

    * The price of each item.
    * The total cost of your order.

-If you have a question or an issue with your payment, contact edX at billing@edx.org.
+If you have a question or an issue with your payment, contact the `<edX Support>`_ team.
 Include your order number, but **do not include your credit card information**.